 What To Do If Exchange EDB File Too Big?

-Microsoft introduced Exchange Server in 1993.
+Microsoft introduced the Exchange Server in 1993.
 EDB files came into existence, with the introduction of Exchange server.
 The most common issue raised by the many users is Exchange EDB file too big and requires compression.
 In this blog,solution to to reduce edb file size exchange 2003, 2007, 2010 & 2013 has been discussed and explained.

 What Is An EDB File?